QiupingLiGATech/Leetcode-Python/0006_ZigZag_Conversion.md

 ## Thoughts and Approaches

-The important part is how to decide move ups and move downs?
+We first initialize the result as a list of empty string, one empty string for each row.
+Then we need to decide move ups and move downs.
 In this solution, we introduced flag and used "i+=flag" to determine the value of i .
 Flag can be either 1 (moving down rows) or -1 (moving up rows).
 When we hit the very top row, so we must start moving down (flag becomes 1).
 When i == numRows - 1, we've hit the bottom row, so we must start moving up (flag becomes -1).

 ## Python Code